-No ads, no tracking, no dark patterns: As an independent network, we value your privacy as much as our own.
+No ads, no tracking: As an independent network, we value your privacy as much as our own.
 Read on to find out what this means in practice.

 Overview